PacoVu/IODClientForWindowsUniversal/README.md

     object ParseServerResponse(string hodApp, string jsonStr)

 *Description:*
-* Parses a json string and returns an object type based on the API name (defined by hodApp).
+* Parses a json string and returns an object type based on the API name.

 >Note: Only APIs which return standard responses can be parsed by using this function.
 A list of supported APIs can be found from the SupportedApps class.